skilldevai/ae-capstone/labs.md

 <br><br>

 3. On the form for the new Space, provide a name, optionally a description and license.
 Make sure Gradio is selected as the *Space SDK*.
 You can just accept the rest of the defaults on that page.
-Scroll to the bottom and click to save the Space.
+Scroll to the bottom and click *Create Space*.

 ![New space](./images/aia-3-50.png?raw=true "New space")